-- Accept Award: The NOAA Grants Office develops and distributes the Notice of Award (NoA) (previously, CD-450) to the recipient via eRA Commons. - 2.
-Sign NoA: The recipient Signing Official (SO) logs into eRA Commons to accept the award. - 3.
+- Accept Award: The NOAA GMD develops and distributes the NoA to the Recipient via eRA Commons. - 2.
+Sign NoA: The Recipient Signing Official (SO) logs into eRA Commons to accept the - 3.
 Assign eRA Commons Roles: There are several key eRA Commons roles that will need to be assigned.
-Users with the SO and Account Administrator (AA) roles can create additional accounts for users within the recipient's organization.
-Key roles to

-- assign include additional SOs (if needed), Principal Director/Principal Investigators (PD/PI), and Financial Status Reporters (FSR)2. - Enroll in ASAP: The recipient needs to provide required information to the TBCP ASAP Coordinator to enroll in the Department of the Treasury's Automated Standard Application for Payments (ASAP). - Assign ASAP Roles: There are several key ASAP roles that will need to be assigned including the Payment Requestor, Point of Contact, Head of Organization, Authorizing Official, and Financial Officer. - 6.
-Create Grant File: Once the award and roles have been accepted and assigned, the recipient should create an internal grant file for the grant award, amendments, and other supporting documentation. - 7.
-Review Award Conditions: The recipient should review award conditions by reading the DOC Financial Assistance Standard Terms and Conditions, Standard Award Conditions, and Specific Award Conditions (collectively, SACs). - 8.
-Establish Processes: The recipient should establish grant processes, including for tracking personnel charges and equipment/property management policies and systems.
+Users with the SO and Account Administrator (AA) roles can create additional accounts for users within the Recipient's organization.
+Key roles to assign include additional SOs (if needed), Principal Director/Principal Investigators (PD/PI), and Financial Status Reporters (FSR)3.
+See Section 3a for a full list of key Recipient roles. - 4.
+Enroll in ASAP: The Recipient needs to provide the required information to the NOAA ASAP Coordinator to enroll in the Department of the Treasury's Automated Standard Application for Payments (ASAP). - 5.
+Assign ASAP Roles: There are several key ASAP roles that will need to be assigned including the Payment Requestor, Point of Contact, Head of Organization, Authorizing Official, and Financial Officer. - 6.
+Create Grant File: Once the award and roles have been accepted and assigned, the Recipient should create an internal grant file for the grant award, amendments, and other supporting documentation. - 7.
+Review Award Conditions: The Recipient should review award conditions by reading the DOC Financial Assistance Standard Terms and Conditions, and SACs. - 8.
+Establish Processes: The Recipient should establish grant processes, including for tracking personnel charges and equipment/property management policies and systems.